-Many of the hikes on Mo'orea start in the lush Opunohu Valley where you are surrounded with unique mahogany trees, giant bamboo, and tropical flowers.
+Many of the hikes on Mo'orea start in the lush Opunohu Valley where you are surrounded by unique mahogany trees, giant bamboo, and tropical flowers.
 In the north, Mount Rotui overlooks picturesque Ōpūnohu Bay and the settlements around Cook's Bay.
 Inland, hiking trails wind through the rainforest on the slopes of Mount Tohivea where the main viewpoint is Belvedere Lookout which has panoramic views of the island's peaks and Tahiti beyond.
 Belvédère is considered the hub of the trail network.
 Situated in the centre of the island, most trails can somehow be connected with this point.

 The extensive trail network is marked with signposts that were installed in 2016.
 There is a map on the road to Belvédère Lookout that consists of both cycling and hiking trails in the area.
 Take insect repellent and plenty of water – it's hot, humid, and there are plenty of insects.
 It also tends to be muddy, especially during the rainy season.
 Strongly consider a dry bag for your electronics.
 Avoid the rainy season.

 Location: East side of the island near Afareaitu Waterfalls